How can we assist you?

-We collect certain information from and about our users in three ways:
+We collect certain information, including Personal Information, from and about our users in three ways:

 Web Server Logs

 When you access or use our Services, we may track information to administer our Services and analyze its usage.
-Examples of information we may track include:
+Examples of information we may track include, without limitation:

-- Third party websites you linked to or from our Services
+- Third party websites you linked to or from our Services; and

-We use this information to analyze trends, administer and improve our Services, and monitor traffic and usage patterns for information security purposes and to help make our Services more useful.
+We use this information to analyze and improve our Services, monitor traffic and usage patterns for information security purposes, and to help make our Services more useful.

 Cookies and Web Beacons

-A “cookie” is a small text file that may be transferred to your computer’s hard drive in order to personalize our services for you and to collect aggregate, non-personal information regarding usage of our Services by all of our users.
-Each computer is assigned a different cookie that contains a random, unique number.
-The cookie does not contain personally identifiable information.
-Our Services uses two different types of cookies: a “session” cookie, which is required to track a user session, for example, and which expires shortly after the session ends), and a “persistent” cookie, used to track unique visits to the Portal (defined below), as well as how the user arrived at the Portal (for example, through an email link or from a referral link), and the type of user (patient, provider, etc.).
+A “cookie” is a small text file that may be transferred to your computer’s hard drive to personalize our services for you and collect information regarding usage of our Services.
+Each computer is assigned a different cookie that contains a random, unique identifier.
+Our Services may use two different types of cookies: a “session” cookie, which is required to track a user session, for example, and which expires shortly after the session ends, and a “persistent” cookie, used to track unique visits to the Portal (defined below), as well as how the user arrived at the Portal (for example, through an email link or from a referral link), and the type of user (patient, provider, consumer, etc.).
 So that users are not counted twice, this cookie can “persist” anywhere from six months to two years.